 As you can see in the image above, Grammarly’s free plan offers critical grammar and spelling checks.
-The premium service goes above and beyond, offering plagiarism detection, advanced grammar and punctuation checks, vocabulary enhancement, and genre specific writing style checks.
+The premium service goes above and beyond, offering plagiarism detection, fixing grammatical errors and punctuation checks, vocabulary enhancement, and genre-specific writing style checks.

-Grammarly Chrome is a Google Chrome Extension that you can install through the Google Chrome web store.
+Grammarly Chrome is a Google Chrome web browser extension that you can install through the Google Chrome web store.

 While it does not come with the full suite of Grammarly’s services, Grammarly Chrome allows you to check your spelling and grammar throughout the websites you write in.
 Some of the most popular websites that Grammarly Chrome works with include popular email services like Gmail and social media platforms such as Facebook and Twitter.

 Grammarly Chrome can be personalized, allowing you to select common subject matter, skill level, and native language.
 This allows the service to cater specifically to your writing needs.
 It is this level of personalization that makes Grammarly a great product overall.